Skip to main content

 Scan TypeWhat It Detects

-VulnerabilitiesCVEs in dependencies (via embedded Trivy) with severity, fix versions
+VulnerabilitiesCVEs in dependencies with severity, CVSS scores, fix versions

-LicensesLicense names, categories, and risk levels for compliance
+LicensesLicense names, categories, risk levels, and source tracking

 PackagesNew, removed, or changed dependencies between branches

-File ValidationsCustom rules on files (text, JSON, YAML) and filesystem structure
+File ValidationsCustom rules on files (JSON, YAML, TOML, text, env, properties) and filesystem

 PR ValidationsRules on PR metadata, size, files changed, and patch content